 Mauro Dell'Ambrogio is State Secretary for Education, Research and Innovation in Switzerland.
 In an interview, he talks about the results of the vocational training congress in Winterthur and the success of dual training in Switzerland.

-Mauro Dell'Ambrogio, Dr. iur. from the University of Zurich, held public functions in the Canton of Ticino from 1979 to 1999 after gaining a lawyer and notary's license: judge, commander of the Cantonal Police, Secretary General for Education and Culture and project manager for the creation of the Università della Svizzera italiana (USI), Secretary General of the USI.
-After four years at the helm of a group of private clinics, he was director of the University of Applied Sciences of Italian Switzerland (SUPSI) from 2003.
-He was mayor of Giubiasco, a member of the Grand Council of the Canton of Ticino and president of the Ticino electricity company.
+Mauro Dell'Ambrogio, Dr. iur. from the University of Zurich, held public positions in the canton of Ticino from 1979 to 1999 after obtaining the lawyer and notary's license: judge, commander of the canton police, general secretary for education and culture and project manager for the creation of the Università della Svizzera italiana (USI), general secretary of the USI.
+After four years at the head of a group of private clinics, from 2003 he was director of the University of Applied Sciences of Italian Switzerland (SUPSI).
+He was the municipality president of Giubiasco, a member of the Grand Council of the Canton of Ticino and president of the Ticino electricity company.
 From 2008 to 2012 Mauro Dell'Ambrogio was State Secretary for Education and Research in the Federal Department of Home Affairs.
-Since January 1, 2013, he has been State Secretary for Education, Research and Innovation.
+Since January 1, 2013 he has been State Secretary for Education, Research and Innovation.

 Mr. Dell 'Ambrogio, in Winterthur, has the 3 in June.
 International Congress on Vocational and Professional Education and Training (VPET).
 Why is VET at all an issue that needs to be discussed?